Last updated: Feb 26, 2018.

 |2016||“Sensors for Journalism.”

-— Assisted Tom Igoe, one of the inventors of the Arduino platform, with two workshops at Columbia Journalism School on physical computing as a reporting method.
+— Assisted Mark Hansen and Tom Igoe (one of the inventors of the Arduino platform) with two workshops at Columbia Journalism School on physical computing as a reporting method.

 |2014||“Encryption for Journalists.”